steve1316/gfl-android-auto/README.md

 ## Disclaimer

 This application is developed with educational purposes in mind while exploring the potentials of automation and computer vision technologies.
+Also, the project is in its infancy so expect bugs.

 # Features